GardnerLabUoM/RMieS/README.md

 1. Desired resolution.
 Chops out columns of the data matrix to get data closest to the resolution specified.
 A value of “0” leaves the data in its current resolution.

 2. Lower wavenumber region.
 The minimum wavenumber value in cm<sup>-1</sup> of the spectra.
-The current lowest is 1000 cm<sup>-1</sup> because the built in Matrigel reference spectrum starts at 1000 cm<sup>-1</sup>.
+The current lowest is 1000 cm<sup>-1</sup> because the built in Matrigel<sup>&reg;</sup> reference spectrum starts at 1000 cm<sup>-1</sup>.
 If your own reference spectrum is provided, you can use the same range as that spectrum.

 3. Upper wavenumber region.
-Current maximum is 4000 cm<sup>-1</sup> again due to the built-in Matrigel spec.
+Current maximum is 4000 cm<sup>-1</sup> again due to the built-in Matrigel<sup>&reg;</sup> spectrum.

 4. Number of iterations.
 1 gives the first estimation.

 5. Mie theory option:
-	- 1. Non-resonant Mie correction (the Achim Kohler original)
+	1  = Non-resonant Mie correction (the Achim Kohler original)
-	- 2. Resonant Mie (RMieS) correction
+	2  = Resonant Mie (RMieS) correction
-	- 3. Full Mie theory [under construction]
+	3  = Full Mie theory [under construction]

 6. Number of principal components used from the decomposed Mie scattering curves matrix.
 Recommended is 7 or 8.